mand-mobile/mand-mobile-template/README.md

 # mand-mobile-template

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup with Mand Mobile and also with hot-reload, lint-on-save, unit testing, css extraction.

 ## Usage